 Available support: The way in which services are commissioned to meet the needs of local children, young people and families and how different agencies within the system work together to support them.

 The ‘Meso’ level (or service level):

-Available support: The different services that support children, young people and families who are considered to be in one of the five needs groups.
+Available support: The different services that support children, young people and families who are considered to be in one of the five needs based groupings.

 The ‘Micro’ level (or individual level):